 Function: Specifies the address of a routine to be given control when logical output errors occur.
-Default: None.
-Specification optional.

 Format: Must conform to the rules for assembler language symbols.
 Notes: For more information on this routine, see Application Program Error Exit in this chapter.